sgdwn/al-bio/docs/doc2.md

 - Activation of Molecules – inorganic phosphate released in hydrolysis of ATP can phosphorylate other molecules
 ![image](https://user-images.githubusercontent.com/74820599/111036270-58450f80-8416-11eb-844d-170dd213e625.png)[^5]

+## Water
+- Essential for all living organisms
+- Polar Molecule
+	o Hydrogen bonds between water molecules require lots of energy to break
+	o Causes water to have a high surface tension
+- Solvent
+	o As water is polar, other polar molecules are able to dissolve in it
+	o Ionic compounds are surrounded by water molecules when dissolved
+	o Allows gases to be dissolved – CO2, O2, NH3…
+- High Specific Heat Capacity
+	o A lot of energy is required to increase the temperature by 1° - this is due to the strength of the hydrogen bonds
+	o This means that water acts as a buffer, reducing temperature fluctuations
+- High Latent Heat of Vaporisation
+	o A lot of energy is required to evaporate water (into steam)
+	o Ideal for cooling an organism – sweating (animals) or transpiring (plants)
+- Cohesion between Molecules
+	o High surface tension means that column of water is able to be pulled up a vessel (such as a xylem)
+- Metabolite
+	o Used in condensation / hydrolysis reactions to break / form bonds

+## Inorganic Ions
+- Occur in solution in the cytoplasm / bodily fluids
+- Some are in high concentrations, others in low concentrations
+- Each ion has a specific role
+- Iron ions Haemoglobin
+- Sodium ions Co-transport of Glucose and Amino Acids
+- Phosphate ions Part of DNA and ATP

+## Benedict’s Test for Reducing Sugars
+- Add 2cm3 of Benedict’s reagent to 5cm3 of homogenised food sample
+- Heat in gently boiling water bath for 5 mins
+- Observe colour change:
+	o Negative – blue
+	o Positive – Green (lowest concentration) → Brick red (highest concentration)

+## Benedict’s Test for Non-Reducing Sugars
+- Carry out Benedict’s test as above
+- If result is negative:
+	o Boil homogenised food sample in acid for 5 mins
+	o Neutralise with sodium hydrogen carbonate powder
+	o Carry out Benedict’s test again, as above

+## Iodine Test for Starch
+- Add a few drops of iodine in potassium iodide solution to the food sample
+- Observe colour change
+	o Yellow / orange (no change) – no starch is present
+	o Blue / black – starch is present

+## Emulsion Test for Lipids
+- Add 2cm^3 of homogenised food sample to 2cm^3 of ethanol
+- Shake, then add some water
+- Observe whether an emulsion forms (emulsion present = lipids present)

 [^1]: This work has been released into the public domain by its author, LadyofHats (Wikimedia Commons).
 This applies worldwide.